Proposed Christian law school reconsiders sexual conduct restrictions after Canadian court ruling

 Moon suggested the court majority may have supported the law societies because of the justices’ own experiences entering the legal profession decades ago when there were fewer law schools.
 There are now 22 law schools operated by public universities in Canada.

 “Unfortunately, TWU didn’t make the argument that admission to law school is not the same gateway or barrier that there once was,” Moon said.
 Another missed argument, he said, was whether “it’s legitimate for law societies to be concerned about the exclusion of gay and lesbian students” without being “equally concerned about exclusion of evangelical Christians.”

 Critics of the ruling note that the Canadian Charter of Rights and Freedoms contains a section guaranteeing “freedom of conscience and religion,” which previously was seen as protecting sectarian groups’ free exercise rights.
 But supporters note that same-sex marriage became legal in Canada in 2005.

 Barry W. Bussey, director of legal affairs for the Canadian Council of Christian Charities, said the majority’s emphasis on unwritten “charter values” transcends the charter’s written guarantees.

 “It now depends on the idiosyncrasies of the judicial mind,” Bussey said.
 Referring to the 2001 case, he added, “What they’ve done is ignored it.
 When it comes to precedent, the Canadian court feels it’s no longer bound by that.” —Religion News Service, with added information

-A version of this article, which was edited August 2, appears in the print edition under the title “Canadian court rules against accreditation bid by Christian law school.”
+A version of this article appears in the print edition under the title “Canadian court rules against accreditation bid by Christian law school.”